Goldstein Investigates: COVID-19 Testing Lab For LAUSD Students Linked To Superintendent Austin Beutner

 Beutner got COVID-19 testing a few weeks ago.
 He and hundreds of thousands of students and teachers will be getting the same tests from Summe Bio, which up until a few months ago didn’t exist.

-Dr. Susan Butler-Wu, the director of clinical microbiology at Los Angeles County+USC Medical Center, says she doesn’t know anything about SummerBio, but she has concerns about labs jumping into the COVID testing business.
+Dr. Susan Butler-Wu, an associate professor of clinical pathology at Keck School of Medicine, says she doesn’t know anything about SummerBio, but she has concerns about labs jumping into the COVID testing business.

 “I would personally be a little nervous going with a company that hasn’t existed up until a couple of months ago,” she said.
 “My concern is there are labs out there that are not up to snuff because they don’t have that experience.”